-- 1. All accessory buildings shall be at least 10 feet from the principal building, or other distance specified by applicable building codes based on fire ratings of adjacent walls. - 2.
-Accessory buildings shall be clearly incidental and subordinate to the principal building or use, in terms of scale, location and orientation. - 3.
-Minor accessory structures of 200 square feet or less, and not on a slab or similar foundation do not have a required interior side or rear setback but should be movable and are otherwise placed "at risk" by the owner with regard to any easements, fence, or screening requirements. - 4 Any portion of the building or structure over 200 square feet or over 10 feet high, and potentially visible from the street or other public areas shall use materials, colors, scale and forms (roofs and massing), and details that are compatible with the principal structure, or otherwise be screened according to Section 17-8-3. - 5.
-Prior to any building permit required by the Town, applicants shall demonstrate that any manufactured structure meets all applicable state and local code requirements - 6.
-Any building or structure exceeding the limits in Table 17-6-2 shall be treated as a second principal building and meet all lot and building design standards for a principal building.
+- orientation of the principal structure.
+All accessory buildings shall be at least 10 feet from the principal building, or other distance specified by applicable building codes. - Any portion of the building or structure over 200 square feet or over 10 feet high, and potentially visible from the street or other public areas shall use materials, colors, and details that are compatible with the principal structure, or otherwise be screened according to Section 17-8-3. - 3.
+Any building other building or structure shall be treated as a second principal building and meets all lot and building design standards for a principal building.

 - A. Design Objectives.
 Frontage design determines the relationship between private development and the streetscape and affects the character of different streets, blocks, and districts.
 Application of frontage types is based upon a combination of the character of the district, the streetscape design, and the relationship to adjacent lots The frontage design standards have the following design objectives: - 1.
-Enhance the image of the Town by coordinating streetscape investment with private lot and building investment. - 2.
-Use buildings to shape streetscapes and public spaces, and orient buildings to these spaces. - 3.
-Design frontages based on the context of the area, block, and street, particularly emphasizing landscape areas to buffer sites from higher-volume / higher speed streets and emphasizing social spaces and human-scale features on walkable and multi-modal streets - 4.
+Enhance the image of the Town by coordinating streetscape investment with private lot and building investment. - Use buildings to shape streetscapes and public spaces, and orient buildings to these spaces. - 3.
+Design frontages based on the scale and context of the area, block, and street, particularly emphasizing landscape areas to buffer sites from higher-volume / higher speed streets and emphasizing social spaces and human-scale features on walkable and multi-modal streets. - 4.
 Coordinate development across multiple lots with compatible frontages along block faces, considering building placement, access, parking, landscape, and open space design. - 5.
-Strengthen the identity and economic value of distinct places by reinforcing consistent patterns of streetscape, frontage design, and building placement and form. - B. Frontage Design Standards.
-The frontage types and design standards may modify the front setback established in 17-6-1.
+Strengthen the identity and economic value of distinct places by reinforcing consistent patterns of streetscape, frontage design, and building materials, placement, and form. - B. Frontage Design Standards.
+The frontage types and design standards may modify the front setback established in Table 6-1.
 Subsections following this table provide specific design strategies and techniques to meet the design objectives and standards.

-Table 17-6-3: Nonresidential Frontage Design Frontage A Frontage B Frontage C Frontage D Front Building Line (build-to range) 0' - 10' 0' - 25' 25' - 80' 80' + Required Front Building Line 75% + 75% + 60% + n/a Access Width (max.)
-20' 24' 32' 40' Access Spacing 1 per block max 200' + 150' + 100' + Parking Setback (min.)
-Behind rear of building Behind front building line 6' min.
-See Sec.16-7-5.B 10' min.
-See Sec.16-7-5.B Extent of Parking Frontage (max.)
-0% 40% n/a n/a Landscape See Sections 17-3-4, 17-7-5, and 17-8-3 MU-NC & MU-DT - Applicability MU-RC • • I-1
+Table 6-2: Non-residential Frontage Design Frontage A Frontage B Frontage C Frontage D Front Building Line (build-to range) 0' - 10' 0' - 25' 25' - 80' 80' + Required Front Building Line (min. % of frontage width) 75% 60% 35% 35% Parking Setback (min.)
+Behind rear of building Behind front building line 25' min.
+See Sec.17-7-4 25' min.
+See Sec.17-7-4 Extent of Parking Frontage (max.)
+0% 40% 65% 65% Landscape See Sections 17-3-2, 17-7-4, and 17-8-3

+MU-DT -

+Applicability MU-NC

+Аррії Саріїї Іў MU-RC •

+I-1 & I-2